Tag descriptor

 Mijn werk: “AxlBase”.

-An article, posted almost 8 years ago filed in ruby on rails, gem, mijn werk, portfolio, ING, zelfstandig, zzp & excel.
+An article, posted more than 8 years ago filed in ruby on rails, gem, mijn werk, portfolio, ING, zelfstandig, zzp & excel.

 LinkedIn confronteerde me onlangs nog met het feit: murb bestaat alweer 6 jaar.
 Een goed moment om verder te gaan met terugblikken op de opdrachten van weleer.